CurveDocs/curve-docs/docs/integration/metaregistry.md

 ---

-## **Fetching Pools**
+## **Fetching Liquidity Pools**

 Deployment of Curve pools is permissionless, leading to a significant number of pools being deployed.
 Managing this vast array of pools can be challenging, and relying solely on a UI may not be the most effective approach.
 The `Curve Meta Registry` serves as an ideal tool for querying specific pools directly from the blockchain.

+!!!info "Understanding Base- and Metapool Logic"
+    The `Meta Registry` considers metapools as well[^1].
+For example, the [mkUSD/3CRV pool](https://etherscan.io/address/0x0CFe5C777A7438C9Dd8Add53ed671cEc7A5FAeE5) pairs mkUSD with the 3CRV LP Token, which consists of USDT, USDC, and DAI.
+The contract identifies this logic and returns this pool when querying for `find_pools_for_coins(mkUSD, USDC)`, because mkUSD and USDC can be exchanged through this pool.
+    [^1]: Metapools are liquidity pools that pair a token against the LP token of another pool.

+*Key Methods for Querying Pools:*

+- `find_pools_for_coins`: This method returns a list of all pools containing two specific tokens, e.g. pools that include both `crvUSD` and `USDC`.
+- `find_pool_for_coins`: Returns a single pool according to the input index from the list returned by `find_pools_for_coins`.

 !!!notebook "Jupyter Notebook"
     A Jupyter notebook showcasing how to fetch pools directly from the blockchain, which contain two specific assets, can be found [here :material-arrow-up-right:](https://try.vyperlang.org/hub/user-redirect/lab/tree/shared/mo-anon/integratooors/metaregistry/fetching_pools.ipynb).

-*Key Methods for Querying Pools:*

-- `find_pools_for_coins`: Returns a list of all pools containing two specific tokens.
-- `find_pool_for_coins`: Selects a single pool from the list returned by `find_pools_for_coins`.

-The meta registry also takes metapools into consideration[^1].
-For instance, the [mkUSD/3CRV pool](https://etherscan.io/address/0x0CFe5C777A7438C9Dd8Add53ed671cEc7A5FAeE5) pairs mkUSD against the 3CRV LP Token, which consists of USDT, USDC, and DAI.
-The contract recognizes this configuration and returns this pool when querying for `find_pools_for_coins(mkUSD, USDC)`.

-[^1]: Metapools are liquidity pools that pair a token against the LP token of another pool.

----

-###